lazaros-23/open-data-hackathon/README.md

 **Django Dashboard** created by `DataMinds` for the needs of Open Data Hackathon.
 The application is an end-to-end product, utilizing machine learning technologies to forecast water consumptions in households.

 # TEAM BEHIND IT
-The team behind this idea is 3 engineers with strong background in machine learning and AI
+The team behind this idea are 3 engineers with strong background in machine learning and AI

 * Panagiotis Papaemmanouil [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/panagiotis-papaemmanouil/)
 * Lazaros Paschalidis [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/lazaros-paschalidis-6a5074118/)